Job Title: Bucks County Field Coordinator

 - Collaborate with appropriate staff on grant reports and renewals as needed.

-The following skills are required for the successful applicant:
+The following skills are requirements are necessary for the successful applicant:

 - Strong commitment to CVPA’s mission.